The Louvre Museum in Paris is being evacuated after a threat while France is under high alert

 PARIS (AP) — The Louvre Museum in Paris is evacuating all visitors and staff and closing early Saturday because it received a written threat.
 It said the move was linked to the government’s decision to put France on high alert after a fatal school stabbing by a suspected extremist.

 The Louvre communication service said no one has been hurt and no incident has been reported.
 Paris police said verifications in the museum are underway.

+Alarms rang out through the vast museum in central Paris overlooking the Seine River when the evacuation was announced, and in the underground shopping center beneath its signature pyramid.

-Police officers cordoned off the area as tourists and other visitors streamed out of the museum.
+Police cordoned off the monument from all sides, and the underground access, as tourists and other visitors streamed out.
+Videos posted online showed people leaving, some hurriedly and some stopping to take photos, others apparently confused about what was happening.

 The French government raised the threat alert level and is deploying 7,000 troops to increase security after Friday’s school attack.
+French authorities say a former student suspected of Islamic radicalization killed a teacher and wounded three other people before being captured.

 The government is also concerned about fallout in France from the war between Israel and Hamas.

 The Louvre, home to masterpieces such as the Mona Lisa, welcomes between 30,000 and 40,000 visitors per day.